Overview - Prevailing Wage for State Funded Construction Contracts

 - the contracting public body is a unit of State Government or an instrumentality of the State, and there is any State funding for the project; or

-- the contracting public body is a political subdivision, agency, person or entity (such as a county) and the State funds 50% or more of the project except for school construction where the contract value is $500,000 or greater with state funding of 25% or more.
-Contact us with questions or concerns.
+- the contracting public body is a political subdivision, agency, person or entity (such as a county) and the State funds 25% or more of the project including school construction.

 Please see the State Finance and Procurement Article for more information regarding Services Covered Under the Prevailing Wage Law.